slm/WebViewNativeBridge/README.md

       webView.setWebViewClient(client);

 ```
-If you use already a custom WebViewClient you can use that library like that.
+If you use already a custom WebViewClient you can use like that.

 ```
 ...